hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral-runtime/home.md

 # Workshops-on-Demand

 Take advantage of our free, Jupyter-Notebook based Workshops-on-Demand available in the [Hack Shack](https://hackshack.hpedev.io/).
 These technical workshops provide you with an in-depth, hands-on learning experience where you can interact with and learn from the experts.
 Designed to fit your schedule, these workshops are available 24/7 – any time, from anywhere.
-HPE Ezmeral Container Platform workshops are available today.
+HPE Ezmeral Runtime workshops (previously called "HPE Ezmeral Container Platform workshops) are available today.

 <link rel="stylesheet" href="https://www.w3schools.com/w3css/4/w3.css">
 <div class="w3-container w3-center w3-margin-bottom">